Mopp123/fungine/README.md

 * Assimp

 ## Build
-To build all the used libraries some additional dependancies may need installing.
+To build all the submodules some additional dependancies may need installing.

+Unix
+To install all required packages
+`make install-lib-dependancies`

+To build as shared library
+`make` or `make all`
+This does not install the required packages in case you don't want to do that..

+To build the engine only without building submodules `make build`

 **NOTE: MIGHT BE IMPORTANT ON SOME SETUPS!**<br/>
 To build GLEW you may need to alter glew/auto/Makefile line 13